wikimedia/wikimedia-page-library/docs/pcs/pcs.md

 pagelib.c1.Page.getTableOfContents()
 ```

-Returns an object with a JSON representation of:
+Returns an array of objects that correspond to sections in the article.
+An example JSON representation (with some sections removed for brevity) would be:
 ```
 [
   {